tulip-control/gr1c/doc/installation.md

     $ make check

-Most test code is placed under the ``tests`` directory.
+Most test code is placed under the ``tests`` directory. **N.B.**, scripted interaction will only work if you build without GNU Readline.
 If a test fails, despite you following the installation instructions, then please open an [issue on GitHub](https://github.com/slivingston/gr1c/issues) or contact Scott Livingston at <slivingston@caltech.edu>

 Placing gr1c on your shell path
 -------------------------------